T-Boya/CIS-400-Team-Project/README.md

 Click on 'Live Search' in navigation bar or at bottom of page to analyzy live twitter data.

 ### Archive Search
-Clikc on 'Archive Search' in the navigation bar or at the bottom of the page then select a date range to analyze past twitter data.
+Click on 'Archive Search' in the navigation bar or at the bottom of the page then select a date range to analyze past twitter data.

+## Notes
+Running the program on heroku may lead to an application error.
+This is not because of an error within the program but because heroku terminates all non asynchronous requests that run for over thirty seconds.
+This issue will not come up when running the program on localhost.
+A common issue with python localhost however is that if it is left inactive for a long time it may freeze without giving feedback and pages will load forever, this can be fixed by stopping (cntl + c) and restarting it.